Snake vs ZZ Plant

 • Together they cover every lighting condition in your home

 Plus, they have the same care routine (barely any), so you’re not adding extra work.
+If you’re curious how each one compares to another beginner favorite, check out our snake plant vs pothos and ZZ plant vs pothos comparisons for more side-by-side breakdowns.

 Conclusion and Recommendation